 Occasionally, deer will stop and take a look behind them, offering a brief chance at a standing shot.
 Most of the time, however, they have their running shoes on.
 Rutting bucks hot on the trail of a doe often only give us one chance, and that chance is usually running.
 It's a choice we all have to make sooner or later.

 Every Shot Is Different

 I took a shot at that 6-pointer because I had complete confidence in my ability to make it count.
-He was at 15 yards, with nothing between me and the deer to deflect the bullet.
-It was safe, and I felt comfortable with my shooting skills.
-I’ve connected with running deer before, and I’m pretty decent with a shotgun on doves, quail and other moving targets.
-Would I have tried it if the buck was at 100 yards or if he was bounding straight away or hustling through a cedar thicket?
-No on all counts.
+He was 15 yards, with nothing between me and the deer to deflect the bullet.
+It was safe and I felt comfortable with my shooting skills.
+I've connected with running deer before, and I'm pretty decent with a shotgun on doves, quail and other moving targets.
+Would I have tried it if the buck was 100 yards away or if he was bounding straight away or hustling through a cedar thicket?
+No, on all counts.

 The decision to shoot or not to shoot has to be made in a hurry, but the longer it takes you to make up your mind, the less likely the chance of killing the deer cleanly.
 The distance increases and so does the angle, typically from a good one to a bad one as the deer turns away once it figures out you are there.
 Also, the distance you need to shoot in front of a running deer, the lead, increases as the span between you and the deer grows.

 ... are your shooting skills.
 Hitting a moving object with a shotgun loaded with large or small pellets is pretty tough.
 A few rounds of skeet or sporting clays can be quite a lesson in humility as bird after bird sails to the ground unbroken.
 Hitting a running deer with a rifle is even more difficult.
 While most deer hunters have a reasonably good chance of at least putting a few buckshot pellets in a moving object the size of a whitetail, far fewer can consistently hit one with a single rifle bullet.